 Pricing is not a fixed equation of calculating your costs and dividing by the number of hours you want to work.
 I mean, you can do that.
 It is a good starting point.
 But it likely won’t serve your business for long-term sustainability and growth.

 The real money, the big money and the magic is in understanding the value you bring and using that to help with pricing for profit, support you in attracting work you love and closing the sale with ease and confidence.
+Use HoneyBook’s small business management platform to help you get started.

 Ready to use to pricing strategy to create a profitable and sustainable business?
 Get our Pricing Strategy Ultimate Guide.